expanse-org/web3.js/README.md

 +var web3 = new Web3();
 ```

+# Expanse Support

+This API has been modified to support both Expanse and Ethereum Applications.
+Calls may be made through either web3.exp or web3.eth interchangably and both Ethereum and Expanse units are supported.
+For information on porting software that uses ethereum to expanse, please see our [Expanse/Ethereum Cross Compatibility Guide](https://github.com/expanse-org/wiki/wiki/Cross-Compatibility-Guide)

 # Ethereum JavaScript API

 [![Join the chat at https://gitter.im/ethereum/web3.js](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ethereum/web3.js?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is the Ethereum compatible [JavaScript API](https://github.com/ethereum/wiki/wiki/JavaScript-API)
+This is the Ethereum and Expanse compatible [JavaScript API](https://github.com/expanse-org/wiki/wiki/JavaScript-API)
-which implements the [Generic JSON RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) spec.
+which implements the [Generic JSON RPC](https://github.com/expanse-org/wiki/wiki/JSON-RPC) spec.
 It's available on npm as a node module, for bower and component as an embeddable js and as a meteor.js package.

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![dependency status][dep-image]][dep-url] [![dev dependency status][dep-dev-image]][dep-dev-url][![Coverage Status][coveralls-image]][coveralls-url][![Stories in Ready][waffle-image]][waffle-url]